-Many people worldwide are living with uncorrected impairment of their near vision, caused by a condition called presbyopia.
-Presbyopia occurs when eyes gradually lose the ability to see things clearly up close, and this process usually starts during the 4th decade of life.
-Presbyopia can be corrected with glasses.
-However, without glasses, people with presbyopia may struggle or are prevented from carrying out some daily tasks at home or in the workplace.
+Many people worldwide are living with blurry near vision, making it harder to do close up tasks like reading or certain jobs.
+It is caused by a condition called presbyopia.
+Presbyopia occurs when eyes gradually lose the ability to see things clearly up close, and this process usually starts from the age of 35 onwards.
+Presbyopia can be improved with simple glasses.
+However, without them, people with presbyopia may struggle or are prevented from carrying out some daily tasks at home or at work.
 Therefore, it is possible that a lack of access to glasses which correct someone's presbyopia may have a negative impact on their income.
 Uncorrected presbyopia may also negatively impact an individual's quality of life.
-We would like to test if providing free glasses to people with presbyopia improves their household consumption (a measure of economic position) and/or their quality of life related to vision.
+We would like to test if providing free glasses to people with presbyopia improves their household spending (a way to measure their financial situation) and/or their quality of life connected to vision.